Job Evaluation: Methods, Benefits, and Best Practices

 Prioritize Your Employee’s Professional and Personal Wellbeing

-A wellness program can meet help your company meet this demand, strengthening your talent retention in a world where seven out of every 10 of workers would consider leaving a company that doesn’t focus on employee wellbeing.
+A wellness program can meet help your company meet this demand, strengthening your talent retention in a world where eight out of every 10 of workers would consider leaving a company that doesn’t focus on employee wellbeing.
 It shows employees your organization is dedicated to their wellbeing no matter their job description.

 References